tuanio/noisy-student-training-asr/README.md

 ## About

-This GitHub is my source code when I did my graduate thesis on Automatic Pronunciation Error Detection (APED) based on ASR.
-With just a little tweaking of the input, this source code can be used well for speech recognition problems.
+This respository is my source code when I did my graduate thesis on Automatic Pronunciation Error Detection (APED) based on ASR.
+With just a little tweaking of the input, this source code can be used well for Automatic Speech Recognition problems.

 # How to use